na-na-hi/renget/archive/trashfaq.md

 Left click the download arrow to download an image.
 Right click it to show the metadata in-browser.
 Downloaded catbox images can be opened in the WebUI's PNG Info tab to look at the metadata, and move it over to txt2img/img2img.

+## How do I install extensions?

+The WebUI comes with its own maintained list of extensions to be installed from within the WebUI itself; go to Extensions > Available, and click Load from to get a list.
+From here, you can click on the names to check out the extensions' GitHub pages for more info, or click Install to do just that.

+Alternatively, you can paste an extension's GitHub URL into Extensions > Install from, and click Install.

+## What tags should I use in my prompts?

+How you write your prompts is entirely dependent on the model; base Stable Diffusion works by using natural language, whereas NovelAI Anime(and everything that uses it as a base) uses Danbooru tags.
+Furry models, like yiffy e18, Fluffyrock, Fluffusion and Crosskemono (at least 2.0 and 2.5) use e621 tags instead.
+In general, try checking out a model's documentation and example prompts to get an idea how to prompt properly.

+For prompting with tags, I recommend using the SD WebUI Tagcomplete extension that can be found in Automatic1111's extension list.
+It comes with .csv files containing Danbooru and e621 tags by default, and suggests fitting tags based on what you are writing.

+The authors of Fluffusion and Fluffyrock both made .csv files containing the exact tag counts of tags used in training; put them into \stable-diffusion-webui\extensions\a1111-sd-webui-tagcomplete\tags.
+Also, both models are recommended to be used with artist tags to guide the resulting images' style; as with anything regarding SD, this is just a recommendation however, if it looks good it looks good.
+Fluffyrock removed any and all meta tags, whereas fluffusion still contains them, allowing for use of tags like "traditional media \(artwork\)" or the like.
+Again, check the .csv files for info about what works and what doesn't.

+You can choose between the different .csv files via dropdown menu by going to Settings > Tag Autocomplete.
+The corresponding quicksetting is named "tac_tagFile".

+## What are Quicksettings?

+Under Settings > User Interface, you can add various settings to be displayed alongside the model dropdown by adding their corresponding setting names used in config.json to the Quicksettings field.

+Common examples:
+- sd_model_checkpoint	Checkpoint dropdown menu.
+There by default.
+- sd_vae							VAE dropdown menu
+- CLIP_stop_at_last_layers	Clip Skip setting.
+Highly recommended to put it here since you'll likely forget to adjust this otherwise.
+- tac_tagFile						Which .csv file containing tags to use for WebUI Tagcomplete

 ## Furry artist tags (community spreadsheet)